 I haven't totally abandoned hope of finding an ATM that will accept my card, as my Warmshowers host Juerg, who has lived here for a year with his wife and son, said his cards are occasionally rejected, but eventually accepted.
 There is no predicting nor explaining.
 There is much in Madagascar that doesn't conform to the norms.
 Juerg is Swiss and not easily rattled.
 He's learned to not despair when things aren't as he wishes here.
 He's not even alarmed by Trump, or at least just yet.
 He thinks he could be an interesting experiment.

 I changed $100 at the airport at a reasonable rate and with no commission.
 That could last me a couple of weeks if have no accommodation expenses, hopefully camping wild as I usually do.
 Madagascar is one of the poorest countries in the world.
 It ranks 151 of 181 countries in average income.
-Some eighty per cent of the population earn less than $200 a year.
+More than eighty per cent of the population earn less than $200 a year.
 Since I'll only be here a month, and the short one at that, I could well have enough US currency to get me through.
 That may deprive me of as many cold drinks as I would like, but that will make me feel a little more like a Malagasy.

 Plenty of them bike, some thanks to Juerg's wife Gaby.
 She's works for UNICEF and tries to get bikes donated by the international community.
 It's not as easy task, as Madagascar doesn't have that high of a profile among the donor class.
 With the cost of a bike well over a quarter of the average Malagasy's annual earnings, someone on a bike is truly blessed, but that applies everywhere.
-One of the bikers helped guide me through Antananarivo's thick traffic on my ten-mile ride from the airport to Juerg's apartment in a gated community.
+One of the bikers helped guide me through Antananarivo's thick traffic shortly after I arrived on my ten-mile ride from the airport to Juerg's apartment in a gated community.

 I was about half way there, negotiating the traffic-clogged two-lane national highway carrying my bike box under my right arm.
 I knew I would soon be turning off the highway and asked a cyclist the way to a large park that was one of my landmarks.
 He said he was headed in that direction and to follow hiim.
 After a few blocks we left the highway and rode a dirt path for a couple of miles that was atop a dyke separating a river from a stretch of rice paddies.
 There were other cyclists on the path and puddles of water to dodge.
 It was approaching nightfall.
 There were flashes of lightning in the distance over the high hills.
 I was racing the dark as well as the rain, but only at seven miles per hour.

 After fifteen minutes we reached a paved road.
 My guide stopped and told me he was turning to the left while I had to go to the right.
 He drew a map for me.
-By the time I reached the park it was dark and I still had a couple miles to go.
+By the time I reached the park it was dark and I still had a couple of miles to go.
 I wasn't the lone cyclist, but I was the only one with lights and a helmet.
 There was still lots of traffic, but it wasn't going very fast and it was mostly compact cars not hogging the road.

-I needed to use my GPS device and ask directions several times, but I wasn't regretting at all that I had chosen to bike and not resorted to a cab.
+I needed to use my GPS device and ask directions several times, but I wasn't regretting at all that I had opted to bike and not resorted to a cab.
 It was just what I needed after my long transit--eleven hours to Istanbul, a ten-hour layover, an eight-hour flight to Mauritius and then ninety minutes to Madagascar after ninety per cent of the passengers disembarked and no others boarded--the first indication of how little interest there is in Madagascar.

 When I finally found the entrance to Juerg's gated community one of the security guards hopped on a bike and led me to my destination a few blocks away in one of a row of four-story complexes on Ronald Reagan Way.
 Juerg couldn't explain how it gained its name.
 It was only ten years old.
 A lot of US embassy staff reside there, but far from the majority of the residents.

 Since I was later than expected, Juerg and Gaby had already eaten but had some dinner for me.
 I still had perishable food that I hadn't eaten so I finished that while we sat on their porch in the pleasant 70 degree temperatures.
-We talked cycling, as Juerg also biked South America top to bottom, and UNICEF.
+We talked cycling, as Juerg also biked South America top to bottom, and UNICEF, which Gaby serves.
 They had last been in Peru for four years before beginning this four-year assignment.
 They had also served in Laos and Kazastan.
 There was no shortage of subjects.